dell/dellemc-openmanage-ansible-modules/docs/dellemc_idrac_virtual_drive.md

 ```
 # Create a virtual drive with RAID 5 and a span length of 5 physical disks
-# if no slot numbers are provided, then
+# if no slot numbers are provided, then virtual drive will be created using the
+# physical disks that are available
 - name: Create VD
     dellemc_idrac_virtual_drive:
       idrac_ip:     "192.168.1.1"